sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Syntax | no authentication event fail retry |
 | Change history | SONiC 4.0 - Introduced |

-#### 3.6.2.10 authentication max-users
+#### 3.6.2.9 authentication max-users
-This command sets the maximum number of clients supported on an interface or range of interfaces when multi-authentication host mode is enabled on the port.
+This command sets the maximum number of clients supported on an interface when multi-authentication host mode is enabled on the port.
 The maximum users supported per port is dependent on the product.
 The count value is in the range 1 - 48.

 | Mode | Interface Config |
 | ---- | ------ |